alxthedesigner/raspberry-pi-5-minecraft-server/README.md

-# raspberry-pi-5-minecraft-server
+# Raspberry Pi 5 Modded Minecraft Server
+This document is for users who want a continuously running Minecraft server but do not want to keep their mail laptop/desktop running at all times.
+This will show you how to set up a raspberry pi to host your Minecraft server, and how to enable friends to connect to it remotely.

-Minecraft server running on a 16GB Raspberry Pi 5 with a 128GB micro SD card
+Using a 16GB Raspberry Pi 5 with a 128GB micro SD card.

-## Raspberry Pi 5 Modded Minecraft Server Setup
-Set up your raspberry pi to handle your modded world.
+Minecraft version 1.21.7.
-Minecraft version 1.21.7 on NeoForge version 21.7.25-beta.
+NeoForge version 21.7.25-beta.

+##Table of Contents
 0. Prerequisites
 1. Imaging onto the SD card
 2. Raspberry Pi Setup